Tips + Tools

 Summary Overview

-In this section we plan to provide all sorts of tips and tools that may be helpful to you.
+In this section we try to offer a variety of tips and tools that may be helpful to you.
 In particular, we have tried to give you some guidance about how to think about finding the best possible physicians to work with you and give you the very best treatment.
 This may or may not be possible for you, depending on things like where you live, your health insurance coverage, and your financial resources, but wherever you live and whatever your resources, you should always do your best to find the best possible doctors you can to help you if you have cancer.

 If you know of other useful tips and tools from your own experience that you would like to share, please don’t hesitate to let us know.
 Your experience may be really valuable to others.